Memoir Writing Tips from Marion Roach Smith

 Marion: Memoir is the single greatest portal to self-discovery — both reading and writing it.
 Everyone has stories to tell.
 Telling them teaches us what we really think about everything.
 Reading them lets us see the universal themes of life explored.

 Jeff: There’s some controversy, it seems, about this genre.
 Is it literature?
 Is it biography?
 How much license does an author have to rewrite his or her story?
 Where do you stand on this?
 What’s your personal philosophy of memoir?

 Marion: You are not writing your autobiography when you write memoir, and while entire academic conferences are devoted to howling over the semantic differences, I keep this distinction pretty simple by defining autobiography as a book-length depiction of one’s entire life, and memoir as depicting a specific aspect of that life.

-When students arrive saying they want to write “my memoirs,” I’ll immediately attempt to redirect that to be “a memoir.”
+When my coaching students arrive saying they want to write “my memoirs,” I’ll immediately attempt to redirect that to be “a memoir.”